-Technologies is a much loved learning area at East Victoria Park Primary School.
+Technologies is a popular learning area at East Victoria Park Primary School.

 The Technologies curriculum consists of two areas: